cride9/AISlop/REFACTOR.md

-Of course.
-Here is a full markdown summary of the proposed changes, formatted as requested, to serve as a clear refactoring guide.

-***

 # Slop AI Agent Refactoring Plan

 This document summarizes the necessary changes to improve the agent's reliability, simplify its cognitive load, and make the system more robust and predictable.